nathanieleh/Portfolio/notes.md

 # General important notes
 * Use gifs to represent each project to limit the need for downloads
 * Use recognizable icons such as gmail, github, linkedin
-* SnakeGameAI ran 200 games before its showcase
+* SnakeGameAI ran 200 games before its showcase and had a high score of 70
 * 3DAI ran for 30 minutes before its showcase